-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of German Township, Fulton County (the Township) as of and for the year ended December 31, 2005, which collectively comprise the Township's basic financial statements and have issued our report thereon dated January 29, 2008, wherein, we noted the Township revised its financial statements presentation comparable to the requirements of Governmental Accounting Standards Board Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of German Township, Fulton County, (the Township) as of and for the year ended December 31, 2006, which collectively comprise the Township's basic financial statements and have issued our report thereon dated January 29, 2008, wherein, we noted the Township uses a comprehensive accounting basis other than generally accepted accounting principles.
 We also noted the Township uses the Auditor of State's Uniform Accounting Network (UAN) to process its financial transactions.
 Government Auditing Standards considers this service to impair the Auditor of State's independence to audit the Township.
 However, Government Auditing Standards permits the Auditor of State to audit and opine on this Township, because Ohio Revised Code § 117.101 requires the Auditor of State to provide UAN services, and Ohio Revised Code §§ 117.11(B) and 115.56 mandate the Auditor of State to audit Ohio governments.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Comptroller General of the United States' Government Auditing Standards.